Infantile eczema (elbow). Almost healed in 3 weeks.

 Dr. Chris Reynolds comments:

-This case of infantile eczema demonstrates how the condition can be successfully treated without resorting to using topical steroids (TS) - drugs that can lead to dependency or addiction and the “Red Skin Syndrome”.
+This case of infantile eczema demonstrates how the condition can be successfully treated without resorting to using topical steroids (TS) which are drugs that can lead to dependency or addiction and the “Red Skin Syndrome”.

-This baby was commenced on these drugs - usually the first step towards dependency in young children and infants, which can eventually lead to chronic "eczema" in adulthood, which is actually topical steroid addiction.
-If the patient is weaned off the drugs, the skin eventually returns to normal.
+This baby was commenced on these drugs - usually the first step towards dependency in young children and infants - which can eventually lead to chronic "eczema" (which is actually topical steroid addiction).
+If the child is weaned off the drugs, the skin eventually returns to normal.

-Before I began using wheatgrass, I was equally guilty for recommending hydrocortisone.
-Thanks to wheatgrass extract, that is no longer necessary.
+Before I began using wheatgrass, I was equally guilty for recommending the topical steroid, hydrocortisone.
+Thanks to the extract, that is no longer necessary.

 Topical steroid treatment can be misleading.
 Often the rash clears up quickly, but then flares again.
-Repeated visits to the doctor, and dependence on TS causes the child to become increasingly resistant to treatment, so a stronger topical steroid may be intorduced.
-Unfortunately, all this time, the TS are gradually thinning the skin (atrophy), reducing its ability to perform its numerous functions such as protecting the body from infection.
-The more the skin atrophies or thins out, the more difficult the problem is to control, and the TS often gets worse.
+Repeated visits to the doctor, and dependence on topical steroids causes the child to become increasingly resistant to treatment, so a stronger topical steroid may be introduced.
+Unfortunately, all this time, they are gradually thinning the skin (atrophy), reducing its ability to perform its numerous functions such as protecting the body from infection.
+The more the skin atrophies or thins out, the more difficult the condition is to control, and the topical steroid damaged skin becomes progressively worse.

-Which is why I use wheatgrass extract on infants and children with eczema and those with topical steroid withdrawal problems.
-It is a simple, safe way to control eczema outbreaks and recover the child's skin, as shown in the photographs above.
+This is why I use wheatgrass extract on infants and children with eczema and adult patients with topical steroid withdrawal problems.
+It is a simple, safe way to control eczema outbreaks and ultimately recover the child's skin.
+(See photographs above.)